emilyjspencer/emilyjspencer/README.md

 * SQL
 * EQ and growth mindset, meditation - run by the wonderful Chief Joy Officer at Makers (Dana Svoboda).
 Having a growth mindset is KEY in tech and especially in development.
 * Heavily project-based work (during the week and weekends).
 Hands-on learning is the best way to learn to code.
-* Post graduation, acted as a mentor to several students who were in the bootcamp process.
+* Post graduation, acted as a mentor to several students who were in the process of going through the bootcamp.

 **FDM**
 * 12 weeks (Somewhat intensive) training, predominantly lectures with assessments at the end of each week